 You should get in touch with a lawyer immediately and ask them to send the preservation of evidence letters to Uber or Lyft and the driver to make sure that the data related to your ride will be preserved.
 On the other hand, if the at-fault party is not the Uber or Lyft driver, then you should file a claim against the other driver’s insurance.
 If the other driver’s insurance isn’t able to cover the damages caused by the accident.
 Uber and Lyft have a $1 million underinsured motorist policies that could apply.

 On the other hand, if you’re a driver at one of these applications, we have good health and business news for you.

 Uber and Lyft require all their drivers to have their own car insurance before they could become accredited drivers.

 Companies also provide their drivers with two additional coverages in the form of safety measures.

-The first one covers accidents that occur when a driver is available to accept passengers via the app but is not transporting passengers yet, meaning that when an accredited driver gets into an accident while looking for passengers, the company’s coverage will be the primary source of compensation for injury and damages.
+The first one covers accidents that occur when a driver is available to accept passengers via the app.
+It is not transporting passengers yet, meaning that when an accredited driver gets into an accident while looking for passengers.
+The company’s coverage will be the primary source of compensation for injury and damages.
 The second additional coverage applies when an accredited driver is transporting a passenger when they get into an accident.
-In situations like this, the companies provide $1 million liability coverage for their drivers.
+In situations like this, the companies provide $1 million in liability coverage for their drivers.